‘The quieter you become, the more you hear’ Rumi.

 Read more ...

-The teachings of Classical Yoga address fundamental questions about the causes of human suffering and suggest that freedom from confusion and distress is possible if the distracted mind is brought to rest.
+Yoga originated in ancient India as a spiritual practice of self-enquiry.
+The teachings of Classical Yoga address the causes of human suffering and suggest that freedom from suffering is possible if the distracted mind can be brought to stillness.

 Practising yoga brings many benefits: greater strength, suppleness, and stamina; reduced anxiety and stress; a capacity for stillness and peace of mind.
 Yoga is not a dogmatic system and people of many faith traditions and none find yoga invaluable in their spiritual journey towards simplicity and peace.